RajHeer/BookLookTracker/README.md

 ## To do

 1. Fix so that when specfic book card is deleted current 'read?' status on remaining cards remains when re-rendered.

+2. Bug where first click on '+' button doesn't open form.